emscripten-core/emscripten/site/source/docs/building_from_source/verify_emscripten_environment.rst

 Sanity tests
 ------------

 The first step in verifying the environment is to run Emscripten with the version command (``-v``).
-The command prints out information about the toolchain and runs some basic sanity tests to check that required tools are available.
+The command prints out information about the toolchain and runs some basic sanity tests to check that the required tools are available.

 Open a terminal in the directory in which you installed Emscripten (on Windows open the :ref:`Emscripten Command Prompt <emcmdprompt>`).
 Then call the :ref:`Emscripten Compiler Frontend (emcc) <emccdoc>` as shown: